Sewing Bio for Gloria Young (firstname.lastname@example.org)

 • Summer 2004-present - Experimental College, Associated Students of the Univ. of Washington: teaching pattern making, sewing machine, & serger use (also taught clothing care & repair and pattern grading in previous years).

 • 1986-Jan.
-2006 - Northwest Sewing, Inc.: teaching classes to adults, teens, & children in sewing machine & overlock machine use, clothing pattern making, doll & stuffed animal making, quilting & clothing construction techniques, textile surface design, & other special projects classes for clothing, home decoration, crafts, & accessories.
+2006 - Northwest Sewing, Inc.: taught classes to adults, teens, & children in sewing machine & overlock machine use, clothing pattern making, doll & stuffed animal making, quilting & clothing construction techniques, textile surface design, & other special projects classes for clothing, home decoration, crafts, & accessories.

 • 1994 - Taught 2 classes a day in copying clothing & seminole piecing for 3 days at a February sewing exposition called "Sew It Seams" in Abbotsford, B.C., Canada.